jtmclucas13/philly-theater-database/README.md

 ## TODO

-1. Implement Prettier
-2. Should I be using lerna?
-3. Remove unneeded CRA cruft
-4. Implement a relational database (Postgres) for this simple example
+1. Implement a relational database (Postgres) for this simple example
-5. Host this!
+2. Host this!
-6. Come up with models/schema for theaters, artists, productions, etc.
+3. Come up with models/schema for theaters, artists, productions, etc.